TomasHubelbauer/node-forever/readme.md

 - Make changes and execute `node .` to replace the existing instance

-This flow allows for very easy development, where when working on the web app, once jumps into the IDE and does the build-compile-test cycle manually.
+This flow allows for very easy development, where when working on the web app, one jumps into the IDE and does the build-compile-test cycle manually.
 Once ready to step away from development, the web application remains available and online, so it can be used (as opposed to developed and tested).
-Once again ready to jump into the development, the web app is replaced with each issuance of the `node .` command.
+Once ready to do another session of development, the web app is replaced with each issuance of the `node .` command.

 The app only ever goes down if it crashes, which is desired: apps should crash fast and loud!